-In the 2020s and 2030s the UK will be facing warmer summers and colder winters.
-Last summer, many people didn’t arrange a boiler service in preparation for winter.
+In the 2020s and 2030s, the UK will be facing warmer summers and colder winters.
+Last summer, many people didn’t arrange a boiler service privately or with their boiler cover provider in preparation for winter.

-Here are few recommendations for how to look after your boiler and central heating system:
+Here are a few recommendations for how to look after your boiler and central heating system:

 |Regularly check your boiler||Check your boiler throughout the year before sub-zero temperatures set in is a recommended way to make sure that your boiler is working optimally.
 In the summer, run your heating for 10-15 minutes each month to stop the pump or other components from seizing up.|